Western banks toughen payment options for Russia steel, grain trade

 Last month, experts warned Ukraine’s coming corn crop could in the worst case drop by a third as banks reassess risk, cancelling credit lines to some traders - money which would have been used in part for crop financing.

-In steel, two physical traders at small to mid-sized merchants said they were struggling to get pre-finance loans for Ukraine deals from BNP Paribas, UBS and Credit Suisse.
+In steel, two physical traders at small to mid-sized merchants said they were struggling to get pre-finance loans for Ukraine deals from BNP Paribas (BNPP.PA), UBS UBSN.VX and Credit Suisse CSGN.VX.

-The banks declined to comment when contacted by Reuters.
-(Additional reporting by Polina Devitt in Moscow and Sarah McFarlane in London; Editing by Veronica Brown and Dale Hudson)